Christopher W. Dysard

 Criminal and Securities Enforcement Matters

-Notable representations in criminal matters and securities enforcement investigations include:
+Notable criminal and securities enforcement matters include:

 - representation of a senior trader at a major broker-dealer in connection with investigations by the U.S. Attorney’s Office for the District of Connecticut, the U.S. Attorney’s Office for the Southern District of New York, and the SEC;